Questions about singing at our events

 That said, if we’re not cranking the volume, it’s almost always because we’re worried about feedback, and that’s often because the singer is unwittingly doing something strange with the microphone.
 Here are some tips for perfect technique:

-- Point the microphone directly at your face.
+Point the top of the microphone directly at your face.
 Microphones are designed to pick up sound in a very specific region, so if you sing into the side of the mic, we won’t hear it unless we boost the sound, and that can cause feedback.

-- Don’t cover/cradle/hold the head of the microphone.
-This is a big one that has become super common!
+Don’t cover/cradle/hold the head of the microphone.
+This is a big one that has become super common, unfortunately.
 Again, any time you block the microphone’s natural pickup, you’re blocking sound and risking feedback.
 Your favorite pop stars can hold the microphone in wacky ways because they’re usually lip-syncing!

 Please do not.
 Our equipment is made to be replaceable, but it’s not invulnerable.
 If you screw up our stuff you’re going to ruin the night for everyone.

 Maybe!
 Still, shut up about it.
-It takes courage just to show up and sing, so give them props for that!
-Our performances are not open mics: karaoke is about entertaining, not performing.
-If you can’t have fun watching other people have fun, find some other place to be.
+It takes courage just to show up and sing, so they automatically get our love!
+Pop Up Karaoke performances are not open mics: karaoke is about entertaining, not being the next contestant on The Voice.
+If you can’t have fun watching other people have fun, our shows are probably not the right place for you.

-By the way, even if you’re booing a friend we’re going to ask you to knock it off.
+By the way: NO BOOING.
+Even if you’re booing a friend (and honestly, why would you do that?!) we’re going to ask you to knock it off.
+The second time we’ll ask you to leave.
 We don’t know the difference between you heckling a friend and heckling a stranger, so don’t make it weird.
 Plus, it makes people outside of your circle worried that you might boo them.
 So don’t do it.
 Thanks!

 Questions about throwing a birthday party, house party, office party or any other kind of karaoke night

 Hooray!
-Our typical rate is $100/hour, which includes a dedicated host, audio, lighting, and special effects.
-There are no hidden fees: setup, teardown, equipment, and everything in-between is included in your pricing.
+Our typical rates start at $350 for two hours, which includes a dedicated host, audio, lighting, and special effects.
+There are no hidden fees: setup, teardown, and everything in-between is included in your pricing.
 We’ll talk directly to the manager at your location and make all the arrangements for you: all you’ll need to do is get your song list ready!

 Absolutely!
-We have setups for any home, whether that’s a one-bedroom apartment or an expansive single-family home!
-The typical rate is $125/hour– setup, teardown, transportation, and equipment included– but can range by as much as 50% based on the number of guests, duration, and (because this is Chicago) the parking situation.
+We have setups for any space, whether that’s a one-bedroom apartment or an expansive single-family home!
+Our typical rates start at $350 plus a $100 private residence fee– setup, teardown, transportation, and equipment included.

 Contact us at email@example.com for a quote!